 Make your own kecap manis.
 It can be difficult to find kecap manis, a thick, sweet Indonesian soy sauce, in grocery stores back here in the states.
 And it’s all but impossible to find a gluten-free brand of kecap manis.
 But you can whip up a reasonable substitute in no time.
 Simmer equal parts brown sugar and soy sauce (I use 1/4 cup each) in a pan until the sugar dissolves, about 1 minute.
 Cool before using.
 Leftovers keep in the refrigerator, covered, for up to 2 months.

 Use leftovers wisely.
 Any radish cake leftover from your Singapore carrot cake recipe can be sizzled, plain, in a tablespoon of oil or–my preference–bacon drippings in a skillet placed over medium-high heat.
 Add some radish cake cubes, being careful not to crowd the skillet, and cook, turning occasionally, until well browned, 6 to 8 minutes.
 Serve hot, with soy sauce for dipping if desired.

-Singapore Carrot Cake Recipe
+Singapore Carrot Cake